alexpineda/titan-reactor/CREATING_PLUGINS.md

 ## Publishing Your Plugin

 In order to make your plugin available to others, simply publish your package to `npm` and ensure you have `titan-reactor-plugin` in keywords.
-If you'd like to publish under the **@titan-reactor-plugins** scope please see the [Titan Reactor Community](https://github.com/imbateam-gg/titan-reactor-community) repository.
+If you'd like to publish under the official **@titan-reactor-plugins** scope please see the [Titan Reactor Plugins](https://github.com/imbateam-gg/titan-reactor-community) repository.

 ## Request For Plugin

 This is a list of plugins that I'd personally like to see come to life by the community: